Major League Baseball rivalries: Arizona Diamondbacks vs. Los Angeles Dodgers

-The rivalry between the Arizona Diamondbacks and the Los Angeles Dodgers developed due to proximity when the Diamondbacks entered the league in 1998.
+The Diamondbacks-Dodgers rivalry developed due to proximity when the Diamondbacks entered the league in 1998, as Chase Field and Dodger Stadium are only 375 miles apart along Interstate 10.
 It peaked and became one of the fiercest divisional matchups for several years in the 2010s.
 During the 2010s, animosity rose immensely between both sides.
 An infamous example occurred on September 19, 2013.
 After eliminating the Diamondbacks from postseason contention and clinching their division, multiple Dodgers players celebrated the win by jumping into the pool at Arizona's Chase Field.
 The two sides met during the 2017 National League Division Series, where the Dodgers swept the Diamondbacks en route to an appearance in the World Series.
 The teams matched up again in the 2023 National League Division Series, in which the Diamondbacks returned the favor with a 3–0 sweep of their own en route to a World Series appearance, their first since 2001.
 The Dodgers lead the all-time series and there is a 3–3 split in the postseason.

 Due to not having a team until 1998, many Arizona residents supported the Dodgers prior to the creation of the Diamondbacks franchise.
 Because of this, there is often a split crowd when they play Los Angeles at their home park, Chase Field.

+Arizona Diamondbacks vs. Colorado Rockies

+The Diamondbacks developed an on-and-off rivalry with the Colorado Rockies, often attributed to both teams being the newest in the division.
+Colorado had joined the NL West in 1993, while the Diamondbacks are the newest team in the league, joining in 1998.
+The two teams have met twice in the postseason; notably during the 2007 National League Championship Series, which saw the Rockies enter the postseason as a wild card and go on to upset the division champion Diamondbacks in a sweep en route to the franchise's lone World Series appearance.
+The two teams met again in the 2017 National League Wild Card Game, which Arizona won.
+The Diamondbacks currently lead the overall series 275–216, but the Rockies lead the postseason series 4–1.